DECENTfoundation/dcorejs/README.md

  Our intention is to revolutionize digital distribution across the Internet.

- DECENT Network is a content distribution platform that is decentralized, open-source and uses Blockchain technology.
+ Dcore Network is a content distribution platform that is decentralized, open-source and uses Blockchain technology.
 Blockchain technology guarantees trust and security by embedding encryption at the lowest level.
  Perhaps the greatest benefit of this implementation of blockchain technology